 As of 2018, I mainly offer 2 kinds of workshops.
 One is Sashiko Stitching Workshop (Basic & Core) to share the core technique of Unshin (Needle Movement).
-It is designed for anyone who is interested in Sashiko and anyone who would like to review their needle movement.
-Another workshop with Hitomezashi Sashiko is the intermediate level (advanced) workshop for those who learned the basic Unshin and became comfortable with the Sashiko stitching.
-I name the second, advanced level workshop, “Hitomezashi Workshop”.
+It is designed for anyone who is interested in Sashiko and anyone who would like to review their needle movement in Sashiko.
+Another workshop with Hitomezashi Sashiko is another workshop for those who learned the basic Unshin and became comfortable with the Sashiko stitching.
+I name the second, another style workshop, “Hitomezashi Workshop (Application & Practice)”.

-Although the workshop is designed as the advanced workshop, Hitomezashi itself is not the advanced version of Sashiko Stitching.
+Although the workshop is designed as the following workshop after the [Core & Essence], Hitomezashi itself is not the advanced version of Sashiko Stitching.
 It is simply in a different category in a big picture of Sashiko.
 Since I would like to have everyone in the Hitomezashi Workshop to have the same knowledge and technical skill, I set the Sashiko Stitching Workshop (Core & Basic) as a prerequisite for the Hitomezashi Workshop.

 What is Hitomezashi?

 Hitomezashi (一目刺し) is a kind of Sashiko performed mainly in Yamagata Prefecture.
 A famous Hitomezashi is called “Shonai Sashiko (庄内刺し子)” and it is known as one of 3 main Sashiko kinds in Japanese history (Hishizashi, Koginzashi, and Shonai Sashiko)

 We can also find the history & practice of Hitomezashi in many rural places in Japan.
 We also practice Hitomezashi and the stitches create the beautiful and strong pattern on the fabric.

 The difference of Hitomezashi and Gushinui Sashiko Stitching